madguy02/Open-Connectors/README.md

 - Connect to any data source
 - Pull data out of the source
-- Store the data anywhere as per requirement
+- Store the data in any destination as per requirement